F8 2017: 5 announcements about Facebook’s future that really matter

 Out of all the social media giants that consume your life, Facebook is definitely the most innovative of the bunch.
 And man, it had some pretty exciting golden nuggets to share.
 Here are the five takeaways from this year’s F8 conference we think you need to know.

 Last year, Facebook outlined its10 year plan to drive their platform onwards.
 And in 10 years time, Facebook looks like it’s going to be a completely different animal altogether.

 Mark Zuckerberg’s opening keynote emphasised the focus on augmented reality for the tech giant.
-Along with some other more questionable dad jokes, Zuck (apparently his nickname in the Facebook offices :/) announced an updated version of Facebook Camera is launching in beta with major new AR features.
+Along with Zuck’s more questionable dad jokes (apparently his nickname in the Facebook offices :/), he announced an updated version of Facebook Camera is launching in beta with major new AR features.

 “We’re going to make the camera the first mainstream AR platform,” said Zuckerberg.
 Since Facebook, ahem, borrowed Snapchat-alike features for Facebook, Instagram and Whatsapp, it’s now looking to expand those ideas a lot further.